datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 - Use SELECT DISTINCT statement
 - Apply ORDER BY to sort result set

-- Include / exclude missing values by applying IS NULL and IS NOT NULL
+- Include / exclude missing values by applying IS NULL

 - Filter rows using AND, OR, and NOT operators